utachicodes/andao/README.md

 # Abdoullah Ndao – Developer Portfolio

-This is my personal developer portfolio — a sleek and modern web app that showcases my skills, projects, and experience as a **Junior Machine Learning Engineer** and **Frontend Developer**.
+This is my personal developer portfolio — a sleek and modern web app that showcases my skills, projects, and experience as a **Data Analyst**, **Junior Machine Learning Engineer** and **Frontend Developer**.

 ---